aesteve/vertx-pojo-config/README.md

 ```

 Then, from within your verticle just call `getConfig()` to get the `SimpleConf` instance.
 The `config()` method will still be returning the `JsonObject` configuration.

+### JSR 303 (Bean validation)

+If an implementation of the JSR 303 (hibernate-validator for instance) within your classpath, then your configuration will be checked against a validator.
+This means you can annotate your configuration with `@Email`, `@NotNull`, and stuff like that.